doums/apekey/README.md

 ##### `-- "<keys>" Description`

-Some keybindings are not declared "inline" using the emacs format. e.g. mouse binding, workspaces/topics/screen navigation bindings etc... are common cases.
+Some keybindings are not declared "inline" or using the emacs format. e.g. mouse binding, workspaces/topics/screen navigation bindings etc... are common cases.
 For these it is not possible to use the simple `-- description` comments.